kwynncom/aws-ec2-metrics-web-display/README.md

 See detailed readmes in the doc folder, although as of 2020/07, those are older.
 More recent updates below:

+******
+2020/08/11 11:48pm EDT (GMT -4)

+I raised the network level to 3.98 GB / month before showing a separate row in the filtered output.
+The previous setting of 0.98 was way, way too cluttered.

+I also created getAWSNetMonth() to confirm the weighted average calcuation of GB / month.
+The new function checks for the whole month directly rather than by calculation.

+Moments ago, the calculation shows 0.6 (rounded to the 0.1 place) and the check shows 0.76.
+That's close enough for my purposes.

+Given that the calculation is close enough, the new function is inert, in that it's not being called by anything.
+It's also protected against web calls by kwcod.php ("Kwynn's CLI or die").

+I should add that the new function doesn't echo or return anything.
+I'm using the NetBeans debugger on the "return" line to read the data.
+In fact, I put the return line there because the debugger needs a statement to attach a breakpoint to.
+You may also see "$x = 2;" sometimes in my code.
+That's there for the same purpose--to give a breakpoint attachment.

+The $x thing is all well and good until I'm dealing with coordinates (x,y).
+Then it really messes me up.
+I need to create some sort of null statement, or think of something close enough.

 ***********
 9:53pm